-To date, my most popular photo is of a Red British Telephone Box which was taken on my second trip to the UK in May of 2005.
-I have always had a fondness for the traditional British Red Telephone Boxes and was determined to get a good picture of one.
-There’s something about these old phone booths that immediately says Britain, certainly that must be why you often find them in British styled pubs the world over.
+To date, my most popular photo is of a classic British Red Telephone Box.
+The photo this is based upon was taken on my second trip to the UK in May of 2005.
+As far back as I can remember, I have had a fondness for a traditional British Red Telephone Box and was determined to get a good picture of one.
+I know I’m not alone in thinking this, but there’s something about these old phone booths that immediately says Britain.
+I know that must be why you often find them in British styled pubs the world over.

-The first Red Telephone Box was the result of a competition in 1924 and was designed by Sir Giles Gilbert Scott.
-There were a few iterations culminating in the current design in 1935 to celebrate the silver jubilee of King George V. This is the familiar design that has found its way throughout the United Kingdom and lands beyond today.
+That first Red Telephone Box was the result of a competition in 1924.
+The winning entry was designed by Sir Giles Gilbert Scott.
+There were a few iterations of the booth that culminated in the current design in 1935 to celebrate the silver jubilee of King George V. This is the familiar design of the red telephone box that found its way throughout the United Kingdom and lands beyond.

-Although so far I have mainly created art and photography that was destined to be printed for wall art, this classic telephone box is one work that I have also converted into a popular t-shirt which is also available.
+Through the years, most of my artwork is done with the expectation it will be printed for wall art, but this classic red telephone box art is one piece that I have also converted into a popular t-shirt which is also available.

-Whenever I wear this t-shirt, I tend to get nice reactions and people asking me where I purchased it.
-I have to say there’s a certain amount of pride saying that it’s based on my own artwork!
+Whenever I wear this red telephone box t-shirt, I tend to get nice reactions and people asking me where I purchased it.
+I have to say there’s more than a small amount of pride saying that it’s based on my own artwork!

 If you enjoyed this London Calling Red Telephone Box art print, be sure to check out my other Telephone Box art.
 It’s, as you can see, a subject near and dear to me!